rumblefish/android-mobile-toolkit/README.md

 	</activity>

 - You have been granted access to RFAPI class which contains all of RumbleFish API functions.
-  * To initialize connection to server, add following code
+  1. To initialize connection to server, add following code

-	`RFAPI.rumbleWithEnvironment(RFAPIEnv.RFAPIEnvProduction, "PUBLIC_KEY", "PASSWORD");`
+	RFAPI.rumbleWithEnvironment(RFAPIEnv.RFAPIEnvProduction, "PUBLIC_KEY", "PASSWORD");

-  * FriendlyMusic is the main Activity for RAT and you can simply send intent to show the activity.
+  2. FriendlyMusic is the main Activity for RAT and you can simply send intent to show the activity.
 Please note that opening main activity after the RFAPI is initialized, you can check this by calling

-	`RFAPI.getSingleTone().isInitialized()`
+	RFAPI.getSingleTone().isInitialized();